computer-geek64/computer-geek64/README.md

 ### These are some of my favorite projects:

+- [X] [Huffskew](https://github.com/computer-geek64/huffskew) - An optimization of the Huffman compression algorithm for highly skewed alphabet distributions

 - [X] [Fizz](https://github.com/computer-geek64/fizz) - Fizz is an interactive personal financial consultant perfect for providing the beginning investor with insight rivaling that of financial experts.
 Fizz was developed at HackGT 7 and won the BlackRock challenge.

 - [X] [Blackout](https://github.com/computer-geek64/blackout) - An automated Git history rewriter for sensitive information